TotoRoomi/dataGen/README.md

   pure $ insert "Friend" ["UserId","FriendID"] l
 ```

-The function uses 'selfRefPairs' and gives half the size of the userIDs list as the maximum number of friends a single person may have.
+The function uses ```selfRefPairs``` and gives half the size of the userIDs list as the maximum number of friends a single person may have.

 ### attends
 Attends dictates that some number of people can attend an event.